zhuo-yoyowz/paddleocr_vl_ov/README.md

 ### 2025/11/25
 1. Paddleocr-VL model supports using openvino to accelerate the inference process.
 Currently only verified on windows.
 2. LLM testing shows that enabling INT4 compression is not recommended—it tends to produce incorrect results.
+3. **Device Support**: Currently, only GPU and CPU devices are supported.
+NPU execution is not supported and will result in runtime errors.

 ## Running Guide